-The Plan Sponsor pays a flat annual fee that covers both fiduciary and non-fiduciary services, as applicable.
-The annual fee may be up to \$100,000 or more, and is negotiable.
-We consider the amount of Plan assets when setting this fee.
+The Plan Sponsor pays an annual fee that covers both fiduciary and non-fiduciary services, as applicable.
+The annual fees, which are negotiable, generally range up to 0.80% of Plan assets, or up to \$100,000 if paid as a flat dollar amount, and may be tiered based on asset levels.
+In limited circumstances, higher fees may be negotiated with a client.
+We consider the scope of services provided, complexity of your plan and your specific needs when setting this fee.
 The fee is shown in the CP Agreement and is paid to us either directly by the Plan Sponsor or from the Plan's assets by the recordkeeper or custodian.
-(The recordkeeper is the firm responsible for managing and tracking data within the retirement plan and communicating that information to the Plan Sponsor.)
+The recordkeeper is the firm responsible for managing and tracking data within the retirement plan and communicating that information to the Plan Sponsor.